 The Donald Trump's Wall Calculator is an attempt to simulate the cost of the project and a result of 6 weeks of a research and design process performed by Mateusz Mucha (Omni Calculator's founder) and Tadeusz Zwoliński — a civil engineer from The Warsaw University of Technology.
 Feel free to tweak any values in the white fields.
-Click on the "advanced mode" to see everything in a greater detail.
+Click on the "advanced mode" to see everything in greater detail.

 Donald Trump made several claims as to how high the wall would be.
 It started at 35-45 feet and went up all the way to 90 feet.
 Interestingly, the claims went higher and higher with time — Someone ought to come up with a theory of the inflationary nature of imaginary walls.
 We're a bit closer to the ground, so we made it 40 feet high to cut costs.

 Maintenance.
 It is always the biggest part of the total cost of the project.
-It is generally accepted that the construction itself is 10%-20% of large project with a lifespan of 25 years, the maintenance being the remaining 80-90%.
-We'll take the lower value, since the wall is a fairly simple construction.
+It is generally accepted that the construction itself is 10%-20% of any large project with a lifespan of 25 years, the maintenance being the remaining 80-90%.
+We'll take the lower value since the wall is a fairly simple construction.
 80% of the total means it's 400% of the construction costs.
 400/25 = 16.
 Let's give Mr. President a rebate and settle at 15%.

-We thought that talking about billions of dollars doesn't mean much to a regular person, since these amounts are hard to imagine.
-We thought “let's show what that cash could buy instead", but these numbers are still huge.
+We thought that talking about billions of dollars doesn't mean much to a regular person since these amounts are hard to imagine.
+We thought, "let's show what that cash could buy instead", but these numbers are still huge.
 Let's have just one takeaway from this calculator, then: for the money it would take Donald Trump's wall, we could completely solve multiple problems that are far from imaginary.